 Article 10.
-Upon motion duly made and seconded and motion made by John S. Murray, Moderator, it was Unanimously Voted for the Town to re-authorize the establishment of a Library Fines Revolving Account for the Library in accordance with Massachusetts General Laws, Chapter 44, Section 53E 1⁄2; to which shall be deposited monies from overdue fines, damaged and lost books levies and from which the director may make expenditures for the purpose of replacing damaged or lost materials; expenditure from such fund not to exceed Seven Thousand (\$7,000.00) Dollars.
+To see if the Town will vote to re-authorize the establishment of a Library Fines Revolving Account for the Library in accordance with Massachusetts General Laws, Chapter 44, Section 53E 1⁄2; to which shall be deposited monies from overdue fines, damaged and lost books levies and from which the director may make expenditures for the purpose of replacing damaged or lost materials; expenditure from such fund not to exceed Seven Thousand (\$7,000.00) Dollars, or take any other action relative thereto.